 If you believe that you may be the beneficiary of unclaimed property, you have multiple options for confirming this and claiming your rightful property.

-Complete the Lost Policy Inquiry form on this website to notify us that you believe that you may be a beneficiary and that you have lost your policy information.
+Complete the Lost Policy Inquiry form to notify LFG that you may be a beneficiary and have lost your policy information.
 This will start the process to request information.
 Please expect a response from the Lincoln Lost Policy Inquiry support team within 10 calendar days of submission.

-If you have received a letter from us informing you that you are recipient of unclaimed property, respond within six weeks of the date shown on the letter.
-Use the sample letters below to verify that the letter you received matches the template.
+- If you have received a letter from LFG informing you that you are a recipient of unclaimed property, respond within thirty days of the date shown on the letter.
+Use the sample letter here to verify that the letter you received matches the template.
 Please refer to the contact information provided in your letter if you have questions about your specific property.

 Frequently asked questions

-Lincoln is required by statute to attempt to contact any person or company to whom our records indicate property is due.
+LFG is required by statute to attempt to contact any person or company to whom our records indicate funds (property) are due.
 Recipients of the letter are encouraged to review their records and take one of the following actions:

-- If the money is due, claim the money by completing the form and returning it to Lincoln
+- If the property is due, claim the funds by completing the form and returning it to LFG.

-- If money isn’t due, return the form with a note that the item isn’t due
+- If property isn’t due, return the form with a note that the funds are not due.

-If the form isn’t returned to Lincoln, the money will be paid to the state of the last known address.
+If the form is not returned to LFG, the funds will be paid to the state of the last known address.

-The funds we’re holding may be due to you in the form of a check that wasn’t cashed or due to you relating to a life or annuity policy.
+The property LFG is holding may be due to you in the form of a check that was not cashed or due to you as a beneficiary relating to a life insurance, retained asset or group policy.

-The policies could have come from a company Lincoln acquired, or merged with, or for whom Lincoln Financial administers some of its policies, such as Jefferson Pilot, First Penn-Pacific Life, CIGNA, Aetna, ING Life, Connecticut General or Kentucky Central Life, Guarantee Life or Canada Life.
+The policies could have come from a company LFG acquired, or merged with, or for whom LFG administers some of its policies, such as Jefferson Pilot, First Penn-Pacific Life, CIGNA, Aetna, Connecticut General or Kentucky Central Life, Guarantee Life, or Liberty Life Assurance Company of Boston.

-We encourage customers to be careful with their identity.
-To verify the letter you received matches the same template, please review the sample letters provided on this page.
-Contact information also is included in the letter if you have questions about your specific property.
-To verify this information, please view the Unclaimed property letter verification page, which contains Lincoln Financial group contact information for owners and beneficiaries.
+LFG encourages all customers to be careful with their identity.
+To verify the letter you received matches the letter sent by LFG, please review the sample letter provided here .
+If you have questions about your specific property please call the phone number listed in your letter

-By providing an updated mailing address and social security number, Lincoln is able to fulfill our commitment and take the appropriate action to send the property to the correct person or entity.
+It enables LFG to take the appropriate action to send the property to the correct person or entity.

-It may take between eight and ten weeks.
-However, if you’re the beneficiary claiming funds, it may take longer and additional documentation may be requested at a later date.
+It may take up to eight weeks once all required documentation is received.
+However, if you are the beneficiary claiming funds, it may take longer and additional documentation may be requested at a later date.

 The letter must be signed by a representative of the C/O firm.